RoboSDK/Flow/README.md

 was confusion between [concurrency and asynchronous processes](https://stackoverflow.com/questions/4844637/what-is-the-difference-between-concurrency-parallelism-and-asynchronous-methods).

 After becoming more aware of asynchrony the rabbit holes led me down the world of [monads](https://www.youtube.com/watch?v=t1e8gqXLbsU) and functional programming with haskell.
-The reasoning behind this was because I was looking at how asynchrony was being used by libraries where at the time they were made monadic interfaces were all the rage due to the limitations of concurrency in modern C++.
+I was looking at how asynchrony was being used by libraries, where at the time they were implemented with monadic interfaces. .

 It was difficult to grasp, but it was starting to make sense.
-Although I never build a monadic library; around that time I started looking into C++ 20 and found out about coroutines.
+I never built a monadic library because it seemed mentally tedious.
+I started looking into C++ 20 and found out about coroutines.
 After diving deeper and deeper into coroutines, these were the solution to all the problems in robotics; really, [real time systems](https://gridem.blogspot.com/2018/07/heterogeneous-concurrent-exactly-once.html).

 Most of the callback base frameworks like ROS (Robot Operating System) and even ROS2 are severely lacking in